 Public investment has been sluggish (Chart 4).
-Looking at monthly indicators, the value of public works contracted-a measure that reflects public orders-has been more or less flat at low levels, since around the middle of fiscal 2006.
-The amount of public construction completed-which reflects the progress of public works-inched up most recently, but it has been almost level on average.
-On a GDP basis (the first preliminary figures), real public investment rose temporarily in the fourth quarter last year, but then dropped marginally in the first and second quarters (Chart 3).
+Looking at monthly indicators, both the value of public works contracted-a measure that reflects public orders-and the amount of public construction completed-which reflects the progress of public works-have been more or less flat, at low levels, since around the middle of fiscal 2006.
+On a GDP basis (the second preliminary figures), real public investment rose temporarily in the fourth quarter last year, but then dropped marginally in the first and second quarters (Chart 3).
 Public investment is expected to continue declining as a trend due to tight national and local fiscal conditions, even though it will be essentially flat for the time being.

 Real exports have continued to increase against the background of the expansion of overseas economies (Charts 5[1] and 6).
-They were more or less flat in the second quarter by posting a decline of 0.4 percent on a quarter-on-quarter basis, in reaction to the relatively high growth in the first quarter, but increased again by 2.3 percent in July compared with the second quarter.
+On a quarterly basis, they remained more or less flat in the second quarter, in reaction to the high growth in the first quarter, but increased again by 2.4 percent in July compared with the second quarter.

-As for real exports by destination (Chart 6[1]), exports to the United States were affected by the economic slowdown, and had remained somewhat weak, primarily in automobile-related goods; however, they rose in July compared with the second quarter, chiefly in capital goods and parts.
+As for real exports by destination (Chart 6[1]), exports to the United States were affected by the economic slowdown, and had remained somewhat weak, primarily in automobile-related goods, but rose in July compared with the second quarter, chiefly in capital goods and parts.
 On the other hand, exports to the EU have continued their solid increases.
 Exports to East Asia fell back slightly in the second quarter from the first quarter, when they registered high growth, but they have been trending upward on average since they rose again in July compared with the second quarter (Chart 9).
 Meanwhile, exports to other regions (such as the Middle East, Mexico, and Russia) have been registering high growth, albeit with some fluctuations, chiefly in capital goods and parts and in automobile-related goods.

-By goods (Chart 6[2]), exports of automobile-related goods have been on an increasing trend as a whole, assisted mainly by the rise in those to other regions, while exports to the United States have been relatively weak (Chart 7[1]).
-Exports of IT-related goods showed a sizeable drop in the second quarter, in reaction to their high growth, mainly to China, in the latter half of last fiscal year,3 but they have continued to trend upward, with global demand generally steady, as exports resumed their increase in July compared with the second quarter (Charts 8[1] and 9[2]).
-Exports of capital goods and parts have continued to increase, albeit with some fluctuations, thanks to favorable demand from many parts of the world (Chart 7[2]).
+By goods (Chart 6[2]), exports of automobile-related goods have been on an increasing trend as a whole, assisted mainly by the rise in exports to other regions, while those to the United States have been relatively weak (Chart 7[1]).
+Exports of IT-related goods showed a sizeable drop in the second quarter, in reaction to their high growth, mainly to China, in the latter half of last fiscal year,3 but resumed their increase in July compared with the second quarter (Charts 8[1] and 9[2]).4 Exports of capital goods and parts have continued to increase, albeit with some fluctuations, thanks to favorable demand from many parts of the world (Chart 7[2]).
 Moreover, exports of intermediate goods have been on a gradual uptrend, mainly in high value-added goods used for IT-related goods and automobiles (Chart 7[3]).
 Exports of consumer goods have also been on a moderate uptrend, mainly in digital home appliances, with the fluctuations smoothed out.